tscz/transcribe/README.md

 | 0.1 | First running version (see https://github.com/tscz/transcribe/projects/1)

 ## Copyright and license
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>